 Jhalfrezi is a curry that originated in British India and was popularised throughout the country and in the other parts of the world by the famous Indian and British Chefs.
 The dish is prepared with the main ingredient like paneer, meat, fish or veggies and stir-fried over high heat with veggies and finally served in a spicy, thick sauce that contains chilies and onions.
 Other common ingredients are tomatoes and bell peppers.

-In India, Jhalfrezi is prepared with a variety of spices and vegetables.
-The main ingredients of Veg Jhalfrezi are paneer, green peas, tomato, carrot, cauliflower, garam masala, capsicum, chilly, vinegar, sugar, fresh cream, ghee or oil, garlic, tomato puree, cumin seeds, ginger, turmeric, and salt.
+In India, Jalfrezi is prepared with a variety of spices and vegetables.
+The main ingredients of Veg Jalfrezi are paneer, green peas, tomato, carrot, cauliflower, garam masala, capsicum, chilly, vinegar, sugar, fresh cream, ghee or oil, garlic, tomato puree, cumin seeds, ginger, turmeric, and salt.

-- A 2011 survey reports ‘Jhalfrezi’ as the most popular Indian dish in the UK and other South Asian restaurants.
+- A 2011 survey reports ‘Jalfrezi’ as the most popular Indian dish in the UK and other South Asian restaurants.

-- Jhalfrezi recipe appeared in British Indian cookbooks as an easy way of using up the leftovers by deep frying them with onion and chili.
+- Jalfrezi recipe appeared in British Indian cookbooks as an easy way of using up the leftovers by deep frying them with onion and chili.

 The word originated from colloquial Bengali and Persian words.
-Jhal is a Bengali word that means ‘spicy’ and porhezi is a Persian word that means ‘suitable for diet’.
+Jal is a Bengali word that means ‘spicy’ and porhezi is a Persian word that means ‘suitable for diet’.